JWaslen12/Canadian-Hockey-Sadness-Score/README.md

 # Canadian-Hockey-Sadness-Score
 Using cold-hard data, I will prove beyond a reasonable doubt, which Canadian NHL team is the saddest.
-And why it is the Leafs.